glennhenry/cs-notes/docs/internet-and-web/03-javascript/javascript.md

 #### package.json

 `package.json` is the file used in Node.js projects to define the metadata, dependencies, and scripts for the project.
-NPM will reads the dependencies property in package.json and downloads and installs the listed modules and all their dependencies.
+NPM will read the dependencies' property in `package.json` and downloads and installs the listed modules and all their dependencies.

 Here is an example package.json file :